dr-lab/NDCar-TrafficSign-Classifier/writeup.md

 The model was able to correctly guess 7 out of 10 traffic signs, which gives an test accuracy of **70%**.

 **Image Qualities for testing**
-Since in the model, we transform the images with contrast and sharpen, which may impact the accuracy of the test ersults, especially depends on the test images' color contrasting.
+Since in the model, we transform the images with contrast and sharpen, which may impact the accuracy of the test results, especially depends on the test images' color contrasting.
-If the test image has good quality even if after sharpen and constract, then the test accuracy will be better.
+If the test image has good quality even if after sharpened and contrasted, then the test accuracy will be better.

-**Overfitting or Underfitting Discussion**
+**Over-fitting or Under-fitting Discussion**
-Comparing the old test data set which accuracy is 81.6%, I think the reason that the real test images have low accuracy is because of the traffic signs selection.
-But may also a signal that my training is little overfitting.
+Comparing the test data set got from the file which accuracy is 81.6%, I think the reason that the real test images have low accuracy is because of the speed limit traffic signs are not been classified correctly.
+Differences of "Speed limit signs" are only the digital numbers within the big circle, and my classifier does not focus on the digital number, hence the accuracy of the Speed Limit is NOT good in my classifier.
+In my test cases, speed limit signs are "70" and "100", which has one digit of shared "0".
+The image transform during the pre-processing should contribute the "Speed Limit Sign" classification since we use Sharpen and Constrasting which do remove some of the unique features of each sign.
+\

 With the **top 5 softmax probabilities**, we can see how the model do the guessing.